csassaman/CSE-1320---Intermediate-Programming/Bitwise Operators/README.md

 - Used to isolate a certain value or range of values of a group or bits
 - Usually applied with the AND operator
   - `11001010 & 00001111 = 00001010`
-  - By applying the mask `00001111`, you can isolate the last for bits of the first binary value
+  - By applying the mask `00001111`, you can isolate the last four bits of the first binary value